BeNNeTTcik/RPi5-HailoAI.M2.Hat-install/README.md

 ### Install Drivers (Firmware + PCIe)
 I have prepared 3 scripts, the first one is for installing drivers for the firmware and for communication using PCIe.

-sudo apt install git
+apt install git
-sudo chmod +x ./config_hailo.sh ./firmware_and_PCIe.sh\
+sudo chmod +x
-./test_firmware.sh
-./hailo_install.sh
-./TAPPAS_install.sh  #version python 3.11
-./example_install.sh

-Rest ERROR